 Mumbai, Kerala, Goa, Beijing, Tokyo, Sydney, Barranquilla, Paris, Strasbourg, Pont-Aven, Barcelona, Venice, Rome, Zadar, Luven, Stuttgart, Cardiff...

 MICPA Woman-to-Watch awards review committee and Women's Initiatives task force

 Stepping Stones Montessori School parent-volunteer

-Identical twin-sons, currently six years old and probably 20 feet high up in a tree as you read this.
+Identical twin-sons, currently eight years old and probably 20 feet high up in a tree as you read this.